Indian retail's real problem isn't the last mile. See where the cost hides

 2. Sorting and labeling

 Packages are then sorted based on their destination and delivery speed.
-During this phase, accurate shipping labels are generated, often containing the recipient’s address, tracking number, barcodes, and information about the service level selected.
+During this phase, accurate shipping labels are generated, often containing the recipient's address, tracking number, barcodes, and information about the service level selected.
 Proper labeling ensures the parcel flows through automated systems without delays or errors.
+Businesses managing high volumes can benefit from tools that help with printing shipping labels at scale.

 3. Transit through carrier networks